 Chamber of Elishama the scribe (Jeremiah 36:20-21 – located in the palace (Jeremiah 36:12))

 King’s garden (against wall with a gate leading into the area between the walls) (Jeremiah 39:4; 52:7).
 Probably the same as the Garden of Uzza where King Manasseh and King Amon were buried (2 Kings 21:18, 26).

 Some of the places listed above are shown on the maps below: one in portrait mode and the other in landscape.
-They are a work in progress, so if you look back later (May 2020?) they may have improved.
+They are a work in progress (last updated in April 2020), so if you look back later they may have improved.
 Click on each picture to see the map at a higher resolution.

 Note that this map is also available in SVG and in a variety of higher resolutions in PNG format.
 If you would like to have any of these, please let me know by emailing me.
 Other colour options that include altitude information are also available.
 This map in all its forms is released into the public domain.

 Heshbon (Jeremiah 48:2, 34, 45; 49:3) – town